-deposits-to-total assets: As of a particular date, this is: (a) the total deposits as of such date as a percentage of(b) the total assets as of such date.
+deposits-to-total assets: As of a particular date, this is: (a) the total deposits as of such date as a percentage of (b) the total assets as of such date.

-loans-to-deposits ratio: As of a particular date, this is: (a) the sum of total loans and factoring receivables as of such date as a percentage of (b) the total deposits as of such date.
+loans-to-deposits ratio: As of a particular date, this is: (a) the total loans as of such date as a percentage of (b) the total deposits as of such date.